Gothamv/MuskCult/README.md

 Why you ask?
 Using the **SSH protocol**, you can **connect and authenticate** to r**emote servers and services**.
 With SSH keys, you can connect to GitHub without supplying your username or password at each visit.

-Follow this [link](https://help.github.com/articles/about-ssh/)to learn more about SSH.
+Follow this [link ](https://help.github.com/articles/about-ssh/)to learn more about SSH.
-Go [here](https://help.github.com/articles/checking-for-existing-ssh-keys/) **to check if you have an existing SSH key.
+Go [here ](https://help.github.com/articles/checking-for-existing-ssh-keys/)to check if you have an existing SSH key.
 Go [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to generate a SSH Key.
 Go [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to add the SSH key to your GitHub account.
 And finally, go [here](https://help.github.com/articles/testing-your-ssh-connection/) to test its connection.